Changissnz/some_words_of_morality/README.md

   to compete with them on fair terms.
 - If you use a calm and clear tone to reason about something, you can make the least profound statement feel quite profound, especially when you add nuanced sentiment to it.
 And if you use a tone of excitement and positivism, you can usually captivate at least half your audience.
+- It is easier to make a consumer lose their appetite for something than to enable them to be with or serve that something, says the market of money and politics, always considerate enough to sit somewhere on top of a war machine.